Sanfiz/SeasonalForecasting-TragsaAEMET/SpanishBasins/README.md

 - **`remapbil.py`** Interpolates horizontal data to decrease resolution from 1º to 0.25º over the target region.

-- **`BoxPlot_HindcastForecast.py`** Processes seasonal forecast and hindcast data to calculate and visualize precipitation anomalies for Spanish river basins during the extended winter season.
+- **`BoxPlot_HindcastForecast.py`** Processes seasonal forecast and hindcast data to calculate and visualise precipitation anomalies for Spanish river basins during the extended winter season.

 - **`boxplot_NDJFM.py`** Generates boxplots specific to Spanish river basin districts for the November–March (NDJFM) season, highlighting seasonal precipitation trends.